 TRAIN Learning Management System

-The Education and Workforce Development Branch staff maintains and provide technical assistance to users of the Training Finder Real-time Affiliate Integrated Network (TRAIN), a multifunctional web-based training system for health organizations.
+EWD branch staff maintains and provide technical assistance to users of the Training Finder Real-time Affiliate Integrated Network (TRAIN), a multifunctional web-based training system for health organizations.

 DPH uses TRAIN to deliver organized, cost-effective education programs and training courses using formats such as face-to-face, webinar, webcast and online modules.
 These programs are available for multiple disciplines and lay individuals.
 Since TRAIN is an online management system, these programs and training are available to anyone with computer access 24 hours a day, seven days a week.